User37som/libbitcoin/bx-ek-address.md

 Options (named):

 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.
+-u [--uncompressed]  Use the uncompressed public key format, as used to
+                     create the corresponding encrypted private key.
 -v [--version]       The desired payment address version used to create
                      the corresponding encrypted private key.